You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 Factors such as operating environment and QR Code size are important determinants of error correction level.

-- In an environmental setup such as industries where QR Codes may get dirty, Level Q or H may be chosen.
+- In an environmental setup, such as industries where QR Codes may get dirty, Level Q or H works best.
 It will help to maintain scannability despite wear and tear.

 - For general marketing purposes, Levels L and M of QR Code error correction are suitable